tamada/totebag/README.md

 # totebag

-A tool for archiving files and directories.
+A tool for archiving files and directories and extracting several archive formats.

 ## Description